Brigham Young University–Idaho: Health insurance

 As with most higher education institutions, full-time students are required to have health insurance.
-In fall 2019, BYU-Idaho announced that students may no longer receive a waiver that allows Medicaid to qualify as their health coverage.
+In fall 2019, BYU–Idaho announced that students may no longer receive a waiver that allows Medicaid to qualify as their health coverage.
 The decision brought significant media coverage.
 Students would have to seek other health insurance options, which may include purchasing the school's student health plan.
-BYU-Idaho later reversed its decision, such that Medicaid would qualify under the requirement for students to have insurance.
+BYU–Idaho later reversed its decision, such that Medicaid would qualify under the requirement for students to have insurance.

 Alumni

 As of Fall 2017, BYU–Idaho had approximately 200,000 alumni, including those from the period when the institution functioned as an academy (equivalent to a modern high school).
-The college's alumni include two-time Olympic gold medalist in Greco-Roman wrestling (2000) Rulon Gardner, Idaho State Senator Fred S. Martin, comedian Ryan Hamilton and professional baseball player Matt Lindstrom.
+The college's alumni include two-time Olympic gold medalist Rulon Gardner, Idaho State Senator Fred S. Martin, comedian Ryan Hamilton and professional baseball player Matt Lindstrom.
 Another alumnus is Marion G. Romney, a former counselor in the First Presidency of the LDS Church, who was valedictorian of the Ricks Academy class of 1918.